Our family (Peg & Bill Chartres'), on Peg's side, is descended from the Banks family from Hollands Creek

 Cain Thomas Banks,

-(Peg's g-grandfather) (known as Thomas - the spelling of Cain varies on different documents - I have chosen Cain as that is what appears on his Head Stone in the Cudlee Creek Cemetery) , purchased Alfred Hoad's property, "Woodlands" (on what is now Banks Road), Cudlee Creek, in 1891 where he established an orchard and nursery.
+(Peg's g-grandfather) (known as Thomas - the spelling of Cain varies on different documents - I have chosen Cain as that is the spelling on his Head Stone in the Cudlee Creek Cemetery), purchased Alfred Hoad's property, "Woodlands" (on what is now Banks Road), Cudlee Creek, in 1891 where he established an orchard and nursery.

 Following Thomas' death, in 1904, Phoebe farmed the property until she leased it to her son-in-law W. (Bill) Menz in the 1920's.